-As snow and cold weather blow in across the UK, everyone’s feeling the bite.
-But people sleeping rough have to face the cold in a way most of us can’t even imagine.
+When snow and cold weather blow in across the UK, most of us can hibernate indoors and turn up the heating.
+But people sleeping rough have to face the cold in a way we can’t even imagine.

 The British Red Cross helps in Nottingham by running a ‘sit-up service’ in partnership with Nottingham City Council, the community protection team and Framework Housing Association.

 Sit-up gives homeless men and women a safe and warm place to go when temperatures are forecast to fall below zero.

 I’ve been volunteering for the sit-up service since it started last year.

 A shelter from the cold

 Based in a room in a fire station, the service supports up to eight rough sleepers who can stay between 9pm and 7am.